jlibovicky/jlibovicky.github.io/_posts/2019-09-10-MT-Weekly-Massively-Multilingual-NMT.md

 ---

-The holiday period is over and I almost settled in my new place of operation which is the Ludwig-Maximilian University of Munich.
-This means I can continue with weekly reports on what is new in the world of machine translation and natural language processing.
+The holiday period is over and I almost settled in my new place of operation which is the Ludwig-Maximilian University of Munich, and now there is nothing that can prevent me from continuing with weekly reports on what is new in the world of machine translation and natural language processing.

-This week it will be two related papers that recently popped up on arXiv.
+This week, I will discuss two related papers that recently popped up on arXiv.
 The papers were written by quite an overlapping group of authors from Google and both of them deal with massively multilingual translation models.
 The first one is accepted to [EMNLP 2018](https://emnlp-ijcnlp2019.org) and is called [Investigation Multilingual NMT Representations at Scale](https://arxiv.org/abs/1909.02197), the second one is called [Evaluating the Cross-Lingual Effectiveness of Massively Multilingual Neural Machine